Man who killed brother and 3 others set to be put to death in Indiana's first execution in 15 years

 Man who killed brother and 3 others set to be put to death in Indiana’s first execution in 15 years

-MICHIGAN CITY, Indiana (AP) — An Indiana man convicted in the 1997 killings of his brother and three other people is set to receive a lethal injection by early Wednesday in the state’s first execution in 15 years, without any independent witness present under the state’s laws shielding information about the death penalty.
+MICHIGAN CITY, Ind.
+(AP) — An Indiana man convicted in the 1997 killings of his brother and three other men was set to receive a lethal injection by early Wednesday in the state’s first execution in 15 years, without any independent witness present under the state’s laws shielding information about the death penalty.

-Indiana is one of only two states, along with Wyoming, that do not allow members of the media to witness state executions, according to a recent report by the Death Penalty Information Center.
+Indiana and Wyoming are the only two states that do not allow members of the media to witness state executions, according to a recent report by the Death Penalty Information Center.

 Barring last-minute court action or intervention by Gov. Eric Holcomb, Corcoran is scheduled to be executed before sunrise at the Indiana State Prison in Michigan City.
 Last summer the governor announced the resumption of state executions after a yearslong hiatus marked by a scarcity of lethal injection drugs nationwide.

-Indiana has provided few details about the process, including a specific execution time.
-Prison officials only provided photos of the execution chamber, which looks like a sparse operating room with a gurney, bright fluorescent lighting and an adjacent viewing room.
+Indiana has provided few details about the process.
+Prison officials only provided photos of the execution chamber, which resembles a sparse operating room with a gurney, bright fluorescent lighting and an adjacent viewing room.

-Under Indiana law, the only people allowed to be present are the prison warden, those assisting in the execution, the prison physician, another physician, the condemned person’s spiritual adviser and the prison chaplain.
+Under Indiana law, the only people allowed to be present are the prison warden, those assisting in the execution, the prison physician, another physician, the inmate’s spiritual adviser and the prison chaplain.

-Up to five friends or relatives of the inmate and up to eight victims’ relatives are allowed to view the process.

 Corcoran’s attorneys have fought the death penalty sentence for years, arguing he is severely mentally ill, which affects his ability to understand and make decisions.
 Corcoran exhausted his federal appeals in 2016, and this month his attorneys asked the Indiana Supreme Court to stop his execution but the request was denied.

+Corcoran’s attorneys asked the U.S. District Court of Northern Indiana last week to stop his execution and hold a hearing to decide if it would be unconstitutional because Corcoran has a serious mental illness.
+The court declined to intervene Friday, and the U.S. Court of Appeals for the 7th Circuit did the same Tuesday.

+Corcoran’s attorneys then asked the U.S. Supreme Court later Tuesday to review his case and issue an emergency order halting his execution.

-According to court records, before Corcoran shot the men in July 1997, he was stressed because his sister’s forthcoming marriage to Turner would necessitate moving out of the Fort Wayne home he shared with his brother and sister.
+According to court records, before Corcoran shot the men in July 1997, he was stressed because his sister’s forthcoming marriage to Turner would necessitate moving out of the Fort Wayne home he shared with her and his brother.

 Corcoran awoke to hear his brother and others downstairs talking about him, loaded his rifle and then shot all four, records show.
 While jailed, Corcoran reportedly bragged about fatally shooting his parents in 1992 in northern Indiana’s Steuben County.
 He was charged in their killings but acquitted.